miguelgimenezgimenez/Infinite-Book-List/README.md

 Since I spent a lot of time scraping , I kind of rushed to create the frontend project which is what I should have focused , so the code quality has a lot of room for improvement.

-There is a lot more of testing and proptypes validation to be done, and like I said, if I hadnt rushed I think I couldve done much better.
+There is a lot more of testing and proptypes validation to be done.

 **I accidentally erased The books starting with letter S from the db (just so you know)**